 If your event is to be held at night or at a venue with limited lighting, it is essential there is enough lighting for attendees to see walkways and exits in case of an evacuation.
 Lighting must be directed away from nearby dwellings and should not be in a position likely to cause a traffic hazard on nearby roads.

 Eurobodalla Shire Council is committed to ensuring events are accessible for people with disability.
-A guide for event organisers, developed by the Australian Network on Disability contains practical information on how to make events accessible.
+The Centre for Universal Design Australia lists a number of guides for event organisers, which contain practical information on how to make events accessible.